Swetha-CT/Innomatics_Data_Analysis-EV-Hackathon/README.md

 The Project idea was to do Data Analysis on Electric vehicles.
 The Analysis was done with the help of Python and I used various modules such as NumPy, Pandas, Seaborn, and Matplotlib.

-## Task 1 was to apply Exploratory Data Analysis (Univariate and Bivariate) using plotly.express library.
+## Task 1: To apply Exploratory Data Analysis (Univariate and Bivariate) using plotly.express library.

   *Insights:

     -

-## Task 2 was to create a Choropleth to display the number of EV vehicles based on location.
+## Task 2: To create a Choropleth to display the number of EV vehicles based on location.

   *Insights:

     -

-## Task 3 was to create a Racing Bar Plot to display the animation of EV Make and its count each year.
+## Task 3: To create a Racing Bar Plot to display the animation of EV Make and its count each year.

   *Insights: